 The primary aim of this scheme is to deliver a lump sum to salaried individuals to finance their post-retirement funding needs.
 Contributions to the EPF scheme are thus compulsory for individuals earning less than Rs.15,000.
 Individuals drawing a higher salary can, however, subscribe to this investment scheme voluntarily.

 Individuals fulfilling certain criteria laid down by the EPFO are eligible to collect the corpus using the EPFO portal withdrawal facilities.
-Employees have to use their Universal Account Number (UAN) generated during membership registration to avail this corpus.
+Employees have to use their Universal Account Number (UAN) generated during membership registration to avail of this corpus.

 Step 1: Visit the official portal of EPFO.